FlagOpen/FlagScale/README.md

     ```
     The above instructions create two conda environments: `flagscale-train` and `flagscale-inference`, which contain the dependency environments for training and inference, respectively.

+    The backend (CPU by default) of llama.cpp is alternative, for example:
+    ```sh
+    ./install-requirements.sh --env inference --llama-cpp-backend cuda
+    ```

 3. Unpatch the backend code adaptation of FlagScale as needed
     ```
     cd FlagScale